Archibald Prize: Salon des Refusés

 Since 1992, a selection of entrants not included amongst the finalists has been included in the Salon des Refusés.

 Salon des Refusés People's Choice Award

 Since 1999, Sydney based law firm Holding Redlich have sponsored a Salon des Refusés People's Choice Award.

+Young Archie competition

+The Young Archie competition was established in 2013 for children aged 5–18.
+Entrants are divided into four age categories.

 Associated prizes

 The Archibald Prize is held at the same time as the Sir John Sulman Prize, the Wynne Prize, the Mortimore Prize for Realism, the Australian Photographic Portrait Prize, the Young Archie competition and (before 2003) the Dobell Prize.
 The Archibald is the next richest portrait prize in Australia after the Doug Moran National Portrait Prize.

 In 1978 Brett Whiteley won the Archibald, Wynne and Sulman Prizes all in the same year, the only time this has happened.
 It was his second win for the Archibald and the other prizes as well.

 The satirical Bald Archy Prize, supposedly judged by a cockatoo, was started in 1994 at the Coolac Festival of Fun as a parody of the Archibald Prize; it attracted so many visitors that it has moved to Sydney.